Arki, India: History

 During the Indian Rebellion of 1857, Rana Kishan Singh assisted the British forces and for which he was presented the title of Raja.
 Another revolt was suppressed in 1905 with the help of the superintendent of Shimla Hill States.
 This was as payback for the support he had received earlier to drive Gurkha out.

 Geography

 Arki is located at 31.15°N 76.97°E. It has an average elevation of 1045 metres (3428 feet).

 Arki is located in the Siwalik range of Himalaya mountains.
-Due to its high altitude, Arki enjoys a pleasant weather in the summers with the temperatures hovering between 26 °C and 32 °C. The winters are chilly and the temperature ranges between 4 °C and 8 °C. The rainfall is moderate and occurs mainly during July and August.
+Due to its high altitude, Arki enjoys pleasant weather in the summers, with the temperatures hovering between 26 °C and 32 °C. The winters are chilly and the temperature ranges between 4 °C and 8 °C. The rainfall is moderate and occurs mainly during July and August.

-Arki is known for its caves and cave temples among which Lutru Mahadev and Mutru Mahadev are very famous.
+Arki is known for its caves and cave temples, among which Lutru Mahadev and Mutru Mahadev are very famous.